 If you would rather a program set up your campaign for you, there are a number of options out there.
 While there are some free programs, the paid versions are more reliable.
 They may also include email templates, pre-made web pages for phishing links to go to, and specific data about your company’s phishing rates.
 Offerings range from basic tools for crafting and sending a mock phishing email to several recipients using a specified email server, all the way to SaaS-based phishing simulation platforms for managing multiple, enterprise-scale phishing campaigns.

 Phishing awareness training for your employees is critically important, but it should be viewed as your last line of defense, not your first.
 The best strategy is to implement a layered approach to security that includes multiple solutions, such as antivirus defenses for ransomware/crimeware; secure email gateways for incoming malware attacks; network forensics capabilities for advanced persistent threats; and more.
 They should also include identity-based defenses that work to keep some of today’s most sophisticated, impersonation-based phishing attacks, such as business email compromise, from ever reaching employee inboxes in the first place.

 For instance, our own solution, Agari Phishing Defense not only protects against highly-targeted BEC attacks–including those launched from hijacked email accounts belonging to senior executives or trusted outside vendors.
 Phishing simulation solutions that are integrated with systems like this provide the best of both worlds by enabling organizations to use actual, real-world phishing campaigns in their simulations—giving employees, and their companies, a leg up against threat actors.

-Sign up to participate in this Terranova Security's Gone Phishing simulation tournament in October 2022.
+Sign up to participate in Terranova Security's Gone Phishing simulation tournament this fall 2023.